 Proper Framing of Historical Documents, Autographs and other Antique Paper

-Being a collector and specialist of historical autographs, prints and maps for over 30 years, it has been my pleasure of handling and owning these important antique treasures.
-The thrill of seeing and touching these amazing historical artifacts is enough to get you goosebumps up your spine.
-Yes, even after all these years, I never tire of the fascination of handling, framing or dealing with these manuscripts.
+The thrill of seeing, owning and framing these amazing historical artifacts is enough to get you goosebumps up your spine.
+Yes, even after all these years, I never tire of these fascinating documents and letters

 When you hold a document signed by Thomas Jefferson, Susan B. Anthony or George Washington, you are actually viewing a document these famous people touched, viewed and signed.
 How incredible is that?
 Wow!

 Preparing a letter, document or photograph for display in a frame with museum grade materials will give the owner many years of enjoyment.
-In this framing collage, we engraved a biographical plaque on black brass describing Bell and his history.
+In this framing collage, we engraved a biographical plaque on brass describing the author and his history.
 We used 100% cotton rag matting, safe reversible mounting materials and museum quality glazing.
-Not following strict procedures can harm the item and eventually decrease the value.
+Not following strict procedures can harm your document/letter and eventually lessen the value.

-In the end, do research before settling on a framer.
-Make sure there is real experience behind the framer and genuine concern for your collectibles.
+In the end, do research before agreeing on a framer.
+Make sure there is real experience behind the framer and a genuine concern for your collectibles.
 After all, you are paying hard earned money for the framer's services and you are entitled to what you are buying.